OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-26.md

 ## 1 Samuel 26:20

-Now then, do not let my blood fall to the ground away from the presence of the Lord,
+Therefore, do not let my blood fall to the ground away from the presence of the Lord,
 for the king of Israel has come out to search for a single flea,
 just as one hunts a partridge in the mountains.”